Skip to content

 Pulling out old insulation is the dustiest, dirtiest part of this trade.
 Old fibreglass is itchy and throws fine fibre dust everywhere the moment you disturb it.
 The manufacturers’ own safety sheets tell you to wear a P2 dust mask just to handle a fresh batt.
 Once it’s decades old, settled and full of who-knows-what, a flimsy paper mask isn’t enough.

 So on removals our crew wear asbestos-rated respirators, not throwaway dust masks.
-In older Queensland homes you genuinely don’t always know what’s been disturbed up there over the years, and a few hours in a roof full of old fibre dust isn’t worth anyone’s lungs.
+In older Queensland homes you genuinely don’t always know what’s been disturbed up there over the years.
+A few hours in a roof full of old fibre dust isn’t worth anyone’s lungs.
 We’d rather be over-careful than have a regret.

 If there’s any chance of asbestos